-Vocational nursing applicants may be scheduled for a personal interview with the vocational nursing program manager.
-The program manager will make final selection recommendations to the Admissions Review Committee based on all available information including test scores and submission of required documentation.
+Vocational nursing applicants will scheduled for a personal interview with the vocational nursing program director.
+The program director will make final selection recommendations to the Admissions Review Committee based on all available information including test scores and submission of required documentation.